 Students who meet these criteria may contact the Sociology Department requesting AKD membership at any time during their junior or senior years.
 New student membership applications will be submitted by the Sociology Department to the national AKD office twice a year (November and April).
 Again, once you have earned AKD membership it is yours for a lifetime.

-For the class of 2018, students who wish to be considered for election to AKD should arrange to see Professor Swingle no later than March 1, 2018.
+Class of 2020 students who wish to be considered for election to AKD should contact Professor Swingle no later than March 15, 2020.

 For academic year 2019-2020, students should contact Professor Swingle by October 1, 2019 or March 15, 2020.